shindman/Ansbile-webservers-playbook/README.md

 # Ansbile-webservers-playbook
 This playbook will help us to installing web server related some packages on linux systems(Centos 7).
+To see the playbook clear, use raw tab.

 vim web-server.yml

 ---
  - hosts: [hosts name from /etc/ansible/hosts file]

    user: [Remote user name]

    tasks: